 Preparation of the Dossier

 The faculty member collaborates with the Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head and with the Dean’s office to produce the promotion dossier.

 The promotion dossier focuses on contributions made after the candidate attained the rank of Associate Librarian.
 There is no time in rank required prior to submitting materials for promotion to Librarian.
-Contributions to the Scholarship of Librarianship, the Scholarship of Teaching and Learning (if appropriate), and Service and the Scholarship of Service to the University, Society, and the Profession should be documented from the date of the last promotion or for the last five years, whichever is shorter.
+Contributions to the Scholarship of Librarianship, the Scholarship of Teaching and Learning (if appropriate), and Service and the Scholarship of Service to the University, Society, and the Profession may document information for up to 10 of the most recent consecutive years since the last formal promotion and tenure review.
 Contributions made to the Scholarship of Research and Creative Accomplishments are documented for the entire length of the candidate’s professional career, from the beginning of the candidate’s scholarly publication record.

 The promotion dossier does not include earlier Statements of Evaluation written by faculty review committees and administrators during previous promotion or tenure reviews (see the dossier divider “Statements of Evaluation of the Candidate by Review Committees and Administrators”).

 Results of Evaluations

-For fixed-term faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head of the outcome of the review by early April.
+For non-tenure track faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head of the outcome of the review by early April.
 Approved promotions will become effective July 1 immediately following the decision.

 Tenure-line faculty will be informed of the results of promotion reviews according to University procedures described in “Information to Faculty Members about Evaluations of Performance,” Administrative Guidelines for AC23, section V, part I).